-Maui Ocean Center’s Marine Naturalists are highly educated in our oceans’ ecosystems and inhabitants, especially the endemic marine life of Hawai’i.
-This passionate team share not only their vast knowledge, but also their personal ocean experiences and provide tips on how you can support marine conservation.
-Be sure to catch them in-park to ask your burning questions and download all (6) of their virtual presentations via in-park QR code.
-Available daily 9am to 5pm.
-Insider tip – they might have a fossilized shark tooth or other cool memento to remember your visit.
+Maui Ocean Center’s Marine Naturalists are highly educated about our ocean’s ecosystems and inhabitants, especially the endemic marine life of Hawai’i.
+Our passionate team loves to their vast knowledge and personal ocean experiences while providing tips on how you can support marine conservation.
+Be sure to catch them in-park to ask your burning questions and download all (6) of their virtual presentations in-park via QR code.
+Available daily from 9 am to 5 pm.
+Insider tip – they might have a fossilized shark tooth or other cool mementos to remember your visit.
 Just ask!

 How do you Ocean Aloha?